ahmadnazir/ahmadnazir.github.io/blog/posts/2017-07-11-focusing-on-what-matters/post.md

 ---

-**tldr:** I got into a discussion with my fellow workers about "What makes a software developer good?".. and even though it seems like a simple question, we couldn't really answer it convincingly.
-I'll just use this post to ramble on my thoughts about the matter..
+**tldr:** I got into a discussion with my fellow workers about "What makes a software developer good?", and even though it seems like a simple question, we couldn't really answer it convincingly.
+I'll just use this post to ramble on my thoughts about the matter.

-## Software developers are problems solvers ..
+## Software developers are problems solvers
 In order to answer what makes software developers good at what they do, we have to answer what is it that software developers do.
 Software developers are basically problems solvers and we rely on software as our main weapon.
 To become